spencertipping/ni/doc/ni_by_example.md

 #Ni by Example, Part 1 (alpha release)

 Welcome!
-This is a "rich" `ni` tutorial that covers all of the basics of this cantankerous, odd, and incredibly fast and productive tool.
+This is a "rich" `ni` tutorial that covers all of the basics of this cantankerous, odd, and ultimately, incredibly fast, joyful, and productive tool.
 We have tried to assume as little knowledge as possible in this tutorial, but if you find anything confusing, please contact [the developers](http://github.com/spencertipping) or [the author](http://github.com/michaelbilow).

 By the end of this tutorial, you should have a good handle on the most common `ni` operations, and should be pretty facile with `ni` on your local machine. `ni` suffers from having both a steep learning curve and an exponential power curve; learning the basics of the syntax is the hardest part, and knowing the basics won't make you much more productive (especially if you have a couple of years of Python under your belt and know another data processing language like `pandas`).

-This knowledge is fundamental, but only scratches the surface of `ni`'s power, which is its virality.
+The knowledge represented in this tutorial is fundamental, but only scratches the surface of `ni`'s power, which is its virality.
 This is covered in depth in [Part 2](ni_by_example_2.md).
 Stick with it, and you'll be rewarded (we promise).

 In general, this tutorial follows along with the horribly-misnamed `ni` [cheatsheet](cheatsheet.md).
 If you find this tutorial too slow, you can drink from the firehose there.
 Have fun!